You would think that cleaning out a shed would be pretty dull. But lurking in ours was a dark and dastardly family secret…

 That is until THE SCANDAL broke.

-News spread across back fences and through the community that someone, in the middle of the night, was stealing milk crates from the corner shop.
-Each evening, three or four crates that had been left by townspeople who had milk delivered to their door were being stolen in audacious night-time raids.
+News spread across back fences and through the community that someone, in the middle of the night, was stealing milk crates from the local corner shop.
+Each evening, three or four crates – normally used to deliver milk to the homes of local townspeople – were being stolen in audacious night-time raids.

-Many thought the innocence of the town was being shattered.
+Many thought the innocence of the town was also being stolen by this shocking crime.

 Little did they know that in their midst was a seventy-year-old man – my grandfather – harbouring a secret stash of stolen milk-crates.
 In fact, it was about forty of these “secrets”, and they were storing fishing line, old tennis balls, and gardening tools.

-Finally, the Great Bundeena Milk Crate Heist was no longer a mystery.
+Finally, “The Great Bundeena Milk Crate Heist” was no longer a mystery.
 My very own grand-father was the culprit.
-As I pieced together the crime over lunch with my grandmother I felt like I was Sherlock Holmes.
+I felt like I was Sherlock Holmes as I pieced together the crime over lunch with my grandmother.

-So at midnight that night, I dropped the forty stolen milk-crates by the door of the shop and scurried home.
+So at midnight that night, I dropped forty stolen milk-crates by the door of the shop and hurried home.

-At least, as my Nan put it, ‘a wrong was made right.’
+But at least, as my Nan had put it, ‘a wrong was made right.’

 Do you feel like your life needs a clean out?
 Or, like my grandparents’ shed, are you storing some secret sin or mistake?
-And does that stored guilt need to be made right if possible – even if it takes an awkward apology, some kind of restitution, or even another attempt to re-start a relationship?
+And does that stored guilt need to be made right if possible – even if it takes an awkward apology, some kind of restitution, or even just one more attempt to re-start a broken relationship?

 God Himself wants to make right this world – even though He didn’t cause the breakdown.
 Day by day He is working towards a new world, a world without selfishness, greed, arrogance, broken families, hurting children, the loss of loved ones to sickness and death.